 - Campers will be grouped by cohort for sleeping and eating as we’ve done in past years.

-- Half of the activity periods will be grouped by cohort, and half will be mixed.
+- Some of the activity periods will be grouped by cohort, and the rest will be mixed.

 - We will practice social distancing during mixed activities, conduct the activities out of doors whenever possible and wear masks if necessary.